-(b) Estimation of Useful Lives of Property and Equipment and Intangible Assets
+(f) Estimation of Useful Lives of Right-of-Use Assets, Property and Equipment and Intangible Assets

-The Company estimates the useful lives of property and equipment and intangible assets based on the period over which the assets are expected to be available for use.
-The estimated useful lives of property and equipment and intangible assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence, and legal or other limits on the use of the assets.
-Intangible assets were determined to have indefinite useful lives as these are non-proprietary club shares.
+The Group estimates the useful lives of right-of-use assets, property and equipment and intangible assets based on the period over which the assets are expected to be available for use.
+The estimated useful lives of these assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical/ commercial obsolescence and legal or other limits on the use of the assets.

-The carrying amount of property and equipment and intangible assets are analyzed in Notes 9 and 10, respectively.
-Based on management's assessment as of December 31, 2022 and 2021, there is no change in estimated useful lives of those assets during those years.
+The carrying amounts of right-of-use assets, property and equipment and intangible assets are analyzed in Notes 10.1, 11 and 13.1, respectively.
+Based on management's assessment as of December 31, 2022 and 2021, there is no change in the estimated useful lives of property and equipment during those years.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.

-(c) Fair Value Measurement of Financial Instruments
+(g) Fair Value Measurement of Investment Property